amoncaldas/WPP/webapp/README.md

 - Creation of a base Vue SPA with common features/components to be used in multiple front-end apps

-The base application is built using VueJS, vuetify and a set of custom components, directives and services.
+The base application is built using VueJS, Vuetify and a set of custom components, directives and services.
 The created structure allows the creation of specific needs to be contained in a feature folder, following a feature-by-folder approach.
 So, all the business specific logic for the developer's dashboard are contained in the src/page's folder.
-This app uses single file components and others non native javascript code that are transpilled to native javascript during the build process.
+This app uses single file components and others non native javascript code that are transpiled to native javascript during the build process.
 That is way this needs to be compiled before run, either in dev mode or production mode.
 This VueJS single file components allows a better code organization, week and clear coupling between components and an easier code understanding.

 ## Sections ##